tokenmill/beagle/README.md

 # beagle

 The detector of interesting things in the text.
 The intended use is in the stream search applications.
+Let us say you need to monitor a stream of text documents: web crawl results, chat messages, corporate documents for mentions of various keywords. *Beagle* will help you to quickly set up such system and start monitoring your documents.

 Implementation is based on [Lucene monitor](https://github.com/apache/lucene-solr/tree/master/lucene/monitor) which is based on [Luwak](https://github.com/flaxsearch/luwak).
 ## Components